VatsJari/MicroFace/README.md

 ***

+### Defining new function and parameters from the existing parameters in the dataframe

 ```
 ##### CALCULATE THE DISTANCE OF EACH CELL FROM THE INJURY MID POINT AND CLASIFY THE CELLS ACCORDING TO THE DISTANCE FROM THE CENTER INTO 20 BINS #####